So it’s the Summer Vacation but it’s not too early to start thinking ahead to the next phase of your Warwick degree course… By Helen Ireland

 Plan, plan, plan

-The Library has a good range of books on study skills and dissertation writing, some of them available as e-books, and you can find them by doing keyword searches on Encore.
+The Library has a good range of books on study skills and dissertation writing, some of them available as e-books, and you can find them by doing keyword searches on Library Search.
 You can borrow standard loan books for the whole vacation and access others online so you can start background reading.
-You’ll also be able to use other university libraries during the vacation and there are already posts about SCONUL Access, the Vacation scheme, and other libraries and schemes.
+You’ll also be able to use other university libraries during the vacation.
+Check out this post about SCONUL Access, the Vacation scheme, and other libraries and schemes.

 Remember, you can access our e-resources from the comfort of your own home or from anywhere in the world with your Warwick username and password.